All Episodes

 One is military occupation, which the army strongly opposes because they understand all of the consequences of that, both in terms of the damage, the further damage to Israel's almost non-existent reputation internationally now,

-but also because they know that while they've destroyed governance in Gaza, Hamas no longer is able to maintain order and there's anarchy.
+but also because they know that while they've destroyed governance in Gaza, Hamas no longer is able to maintain order and there's anarchy, they're not capable of policing it and ending the anarchy.

-The second option he's put forward, which he favors, is a return to where we were before October 7th.
+The second option he's put forward, which he favors, is a return to where we were before October 7th, that is the besieging Gaza, sealing it off as an open-air concentration camp, and managing it from the outside.

-The prime minister, Mr. Netanyahu, strongly favors the first option.
+The Prime Minister, Mr. Netanyahu, strongly favors the first option.

 So he's at odds with his own military, his own intelligence people, much of the Israeli public.